 Since 2012, Indiana has had the goal to have at least 60 percent of adults to have some sort of higher learning degree.
 They felt one of the most efficient ways to ensure this statistic was by improving online colleges in Indiana.
 The Indiana Commission for Higher Education has made sure colleges and universities have taken steps to improve online programs.
 Now, 34 schools are dedicated to the cause.

 In 2013, Indiana had 85 higher learning institutions.
 Of these schools, there were 16 public schools, 40 non-profits, and 29 for-profits.
 A total of 30,873 bachelor’s degrees were awarded to students at public schools.
-14,732 bachelor’s degrees were awarded to students at private nonprofit schools, and 946 bachelor’s degrees were awarded to students at private for-profits.
+14,732 bachelor’s degrees were awarded to students at private nonprofit schools, and 946 bachelor’s degrees were awarded to students at private for-profit colleges.

 The Indiana College Network, which is a “match-making” service for students and online colleges, is made up of 35 public and private schools in Indiana.
 This network helps students by giving them the basic resources they need to be successful in their online coursework.
 The bottom line is that Indiana is a top-tier state when it comes to distance learning as well as traditional, on-campus programs.